filecoin-project/filecoin-docs/content/en/smart-contracts/wallets/filforwader/index.md

 ### Glif.io

-Before we start, make sure you know the address that you'd like to forward your FIL to.
-You'll need to ensure that `f410` Ethereum-style address has enough FIL to cover the transaction costs.
+Before we start, make sure you know the address you'd like to forward your FIL to.
+You'll need to ensure that the `f410` Ethereum-style address has enough FIL to cover the transaction costs.

 1. Go to [Glif.io](https://glif.io).
-1. Select the network you want to use from the dropdown, and click **Connect Wallet**.
+1. Select the network you want to use from the dropdown and click **Connect Wallet**.

     ![Select the network you want to use.](glif-01-select-network.png)